akowiz/micro.navbar/README.md

 Supporting other languages
 --------------------------
-To support a new language, you must provide a new lua module (for example 'lang_go.lua'), that will provide the necessary function to extract the structure of a document written in that language.
+To support a new language, you must provide a new lua module whose name is the filetype you want to add support for.
+For example to add support for the go language, you need to create a 'go.lua' file in 'navbar/supported'.
+This modue will have to provide the necessary function to extract the structure of a document written in that language.
 Follow the best practises for creating a new lua module:
 ```
 local lgg = {} -- the module to add support for the go language.
 ```